corso-python-prato/share-system-team2/CODING_STYLE.md

     """

 I noticed that Flask use to indent the content, but in my experience is not common.
-And if you don't indent you gain 4 spaces ;)
+And if you don't indent, you gain 4 spaces ;)

-# Coding style example
+Tolerated:

+    """Hello.
+    """

+or

+    """Hello."""

+Avoid:

+    "Docstring." or 'Docstring.'

+## Code example

     # !/usr/bin/env python
     # -*- coding: utf-8 -*-

     """
     The module docstring is here.
     """